-- A. The term "Owner's Project Manager" as used throughout the Contract Documents means an individual authorized by the Owner to administer the Project. - B. Outage A temporary disruption of normal operation or use of utilities, sidewalks, parking areas, driveways or facility access. - C. Planned Utility Outage An event that can be foreseen and has a plan of action in place to accomplish specific tasks during a utility outage. - D. Utility Any service provided by an outside source or manufactured in house (gas, water, electricity, fire suppression water, telecommunications, data systems, building automation systems, fire alarm systems, etc.) which facilitates building operations. - E. The terms "outage" and "shutdown" are used interchangeably throughout the Contract Documents. - F. Work Day A day in which work is planned, excluding weekends and holidays. - G. The terms "work day" and "business day" are used interchangeably throughout the Contract Documents. - H. Normal working hours are considered as work being performed between 6:00 A.M. and 6:00 P.M.
-Monday through Friday, excluding holidays. - I. The terms "normal hours" and "regular hours" are used interchangeably throughout the Contract Documents. - J. Weather Day A "weather day" is a day on which the Contractor's current schedule indicates Work is to be done, and on which inclement weather occurs and resultant site conditions or inaccessibility to the site prevent the Contractor from performing five hours of Work associated with the Project's critical activities during normal working hours.
+- A. Contractor shall refer to the Job Order Contracting Master Agreement and the UTUGCs for definitions of capitalized terms used in this Section but not defined herein. - B. Outage (Shutdown) Any planned or unplanned disruption of normal operation or use of utilities, sidewalks, parking areas, driveways or facility access.
+The terms Outage and Shutdown are synonymous and may be used interchangeably throughout the Job Order Contract Documents. - C. Planned Utility Outage (Planned Utility Shutdown) An Outage event that can reasonably be foreseen and have a plan of action in place to accomplish specific tasks during a utility outage. - D. Utility Any service provided by an outside source or manufactured in house (gas, water, electricity, fire suppression water, telecommunications, data systems, building automation systems, fire alarm systems, etc.) which facilitates building operations. - E. Work Day (Business Day) A day in which work is planned, excluding weekends and holidays.
+The terms "Work Day" and "Business Day" are synonymous and may be used interchangeably throughout the Job Order Contract Documents - F. Normal (Regular) Working Hours are considered as work being performed between 7:00 A.M. and 4:00 P.M.
+Monday through Friday, excluding holidays.
+The terms Normal Working Hours and Regular Working Hours are synonymous and may be used interchangeably throughout the Job Order Contract Documents. - G. Weather Day A day on which Contractor's current schedule indicates Work is to be done, and on which inclement weather occurs and resultant Job Order Site conditions or inaccessibility to the Job Order Site prevent Contractor from performing seven (7) hours of Work associated with the Job Order's critical activities during Normal Working Hours.